 Welcome!

-We are a group of virologists and biophysicists developing and applying quantitative approaches to infectious disease research.
-The Munro lab is located within the Department of Microbiology and Physiological Systems at the UMass Chan Medical School.
-We are devoted to the development and application of biophysical approaches–especially involving single-molecule fluorescence imaging–to studying a variety viral pathogens, including HIV, influenza, Ebola, and SARS-CoV-2.
-Our work incorporates elements of virology, biophysics, biochemistry, and computational modeling.
+We are a diverse group of scientists developing and applying quantitative, biophysical approaches to infectious diseases research.
+We are located within the Department of Microbiology at UMass Chan Medical School in Worcester, Massachusetts.
+We are devoted to the study of a variety of viral pathogens, with the goal of making mechanistic discoveries that would not be possible by conventional means.
 Scientists of all backgrounds are welcome to get in touch.

 Research Focus